ngscheurich/generator-phaser-ts/README.md

 server, run `npm start`.
 You should now be able to see your game running at [http://localhost:3000](http://localhost:3000).

-If you would like to run the server as well as rebuild your files upon save, i.e. what you’ll be doing most of the time, run `npm run devel`.
+If you would like to run the server as well as rebuild your files upon save, i.e., what you’ll be doing most of the time, run `npm run devel`.

 **PRO TIP:** If you want to run the server but *not* rebuild files upon save, set